 Save Money at Home while on Vacation

-Summer is only one month away and many of us are already planning a weekend getaway or family vacation.
+Summer is just around the corner and you’re probably making plans for a weekend getaway or family vacation.
 Vacation is all about escaping your daily routines and spending quality time with family or friends.
 However, just because your house is empty doesn’t mean the appliances have stopped increasing your electric bill.

 6 Energy-Saving Tips for Your Home while on Vacation